eea/docker-openvas/README.md

 > https://hostname/

-List of variables used as parameters by gsad and their defaults:
+List of variables used as parameters by gsad in the startd script and their values:

 undefined: GSAD_LISTEN="--listen=127.0.0.1"